jbrains/wbitdd2-PointOfSale-Java-only-UI/inbox.md

   - implement the action
 - Separate formatting the responses from the rest of the code
 - Extract `handleLine()` to its own class.
-- Sell Multiple Items: special response message when no purchase is happening; avoid the $0 purchase
 - Handle the Primitive Obsession with Price as integer
 - Review what is in The Hole
 - Add dispatch command tests for the older commands: "total" and barcode.